Alexandra Flynn

 Doctoral students

-• urban law and governance
+• Urban law and governance

-• housing law
+• Housing law and homelessness

 Complete these steps before you reach out to a faculty member!